 3. Check out popular streets without the traffic!

 Imagine running down the royal mile and having it all to yourself!
 Or exploring the often photographed Circus Lane in New Town, with no one around to get in the way of your photo’s.
+On a morning run in Edinburgh you can do that!

 I really enjoyed exploring this city early in the morning.
 It was so fun to watch the city wake up everyday.
 Starting the day with a great run in a new and amazing city was a memory I will always cherish.
 It was really a special experience, and endeared this city to me forever.
 There are so many other running routes I would like to explore on my next trip!
 I would love to hear suggestions from others who have explored Edinburgh.
 Please leave a comment!